davenza/PyBNesian/docs/source/extending.rst

     >>> assert np.all(np.isclose(het.logl(df_test), spbn.logl(df_test)))
     >>> assert np.isclose(het.slogl(df_test), spbn.slogl(df_test))

-The :class:`HeterogeneousBN <pybnesian.models.HeterogeneousBN>` can also be instantiated using a dict to specify different default factor types for different data types.
-For example, we can mix the :class:`MyLG` factor with :class:`DiscreteFactor <pybnesian.factors.discrete.DiscreteFactor>` for discrete data:
+The :class:`HeterogeneousBN <pybnesian.HeterogeneousBN>` can also be instantiated using a dict to specify different default factor types for different data types.
+For example, we can mix the :class:`MyLG` factor with :class:`DiscreteFactor <pybnesian.DiscreteFactor>` for discrete data:

 .. doctest::

     >>> import pyarrow as pa
     >>> import pandas as pd
-    >>> from pybnesian.models import HeterogeneousBN
-    >>> from pybnesian.factors.continuous import CKDEType
-    >>> from pybnesian.factors.discrete import DiscreteFactorType
-    >>> from pybnesian.models import SemiparametricBN
+    >>> from pybnesian import HeterogeneousBN, CKDEType, DiscreteFactorType, SemiparametricBN

     >>> def generate_hybrid_sample_data(size, seed=0):
     ...     np.random.seed(seed)